Thursday, September 8, 2016

 We wound our way back to the river, stopping to take note of a less famous leaning tower (yes, there are others) before a mercy dash to the station to take us home.
 Our little legs would walk no further.

-** The Other Woman has never been left on her own overnight at anchor before.
-It was a big moment indeed for the Cap'n - well, both of them really!
-Of course, when we arrived back, WJ3 had dragged.
-Now, she’d been well and truly dug in on arrival, in glutinous mud that gripped like concrete, not moving one iota since.
+The Other Woman has never been left on her own overnight at anchor before.
+It was a big moment indeed for the Cap'n - well, both of them really, to even consider taking a 3 day trip to Florence!
+Of course, when we arrived back from our day trip to Pisa, WJ3 had dragged.
+Now, she’d been well and truly dug in on arrival in La Grazie, in glutinous mud that gripped like concrete, not moving one iota since.
 So the suspects were of course, our neighbouring day-trippin’ Italians, whose anchoring habits just have to be seen to be believed.
 We guessed that one had dropped his anchor over our chain and managed to dislodge Bertha.
 He must have wondered what on earth he’d caught when he pulled up his chain with 33kg extra attached!
 So far this season, we’ve hauled up a bicycle wheel, a brick and enough rope & line to equip a fishing boat.
 Well, undoubtedly a fly-on-the-wall moment missed and thankfully no damage done!
-Bertha just got busy and dug herself right back on in….
+Bertha just got busy and dug herself right back in….

 No comments: